In this article, you’ll find answers to questions like:

 If disagreements arise with your child over road rules, Elbin suggests dropping by your local police station together.
 “Ask for a non-emergency visit and talk with a police officer to get your child’s questions answered on the spot,” she says.

 If no traffic convictions, your teenager can take the driving skills test a year after the learner’s license was issued and after documenting at least 50 hours of behind-the-wheel training — 10 of which must be at night.
-Check which Department of Motor Vehicles branches offer these tests.
+Check which Department of Motor Vehicles branches offer these test in Palm Beach County.

 Make your appointment well in advance.
 You must provide the vehicle for the test, proof of insurance, vehicle registration and parent/guardian certification for the behind-the-wheel hours.